jestjs/jest/README.md

 ### Using parcel

-Jest can be used in projects that use [parcel-bundler](https://parceljs.org/) to manage assests, styles, and compilation similar to webpack.
-Parcel bundler offers blazing fast performance utilizing multicore processing, and requires zero configuration.
+Jest can be used in projects that use [parcel-bundler](https://parceljs.org/) to manage assets, styles, and compilation similar to webpack.
+Parcel requires zero configuration.

 ### Using TypeScript